r3c/creep/README.md

 		}
 	}

-Elements in the root object specifies an available deployment location.
-Each one must contain at least a `connection` string specifying protocol, address, credentials and/or path.
+Elements in the root object specify an available deployment location.
+Each one must have at least a `connection` string containing protocol, address, credentials and/or path.
 Read details below for more information about supported protocols.

 Once environment configuration file is ready you can start using Creep.
 Just type `creep <name>` where `<name>` is name of a configured location.
-You can also specify multiple locations, or use `*` to deploy everywhere.
+You can also specify multiple locations (`creep <name1> <name2> ...`) or use `*` to deploy everywhere (`creep '*'`, don't forget to escape the `*` if you're running Creep from within a shell).
 If you don't specify any name Creep will deploy to `default` location.

 Creep will then fetch last deployed revision from remote location and compute difference.
 When you deploy for the first time there is no last deployed